Azure/toketi-iothubreact/CHECKPOINTING.md

 The library provides a mechanism to restart the stream from a recent *checkpoint*, to be resilient to restarts and crashes.
 For each partition, the library saves the current *offset*, a value pointing to the current stream position.
-Currently, the library supports checkpoints stored either in Azure Blobs or Cassandra.
+Currently, the library supports checkpoints stored either in Azure Blobs, CosmosDb SQL (DocumentDb) or Cassandra.

 ## Checkpoint storage

-To store checkpoints in Azure blobs, using a time or threashold based logic, the configuration looks like the following:
+To store checkpoints in Azure blobs, the configuration looks like the following.
+The namespace is used as the name for the Blob container.

 ```
 iothub-react{

-  [... other settings ...]

   checkpointing {

-    [... other settings ...]

     storage {
-      rwTimeout = 5s

       namespace = "iothub-react-checkpoints"

       backendType = "AzureBlob"

       azureblob {
         lease = 15s
         useEmulator = false